ben-willmore/PortMaster-New/ports/perfectdark/README.md

 This is a build of the decompilation and port to modern platforms of the Nintendo 64 game.
 This was achieved by numerous authors - see: [https://github.com/n64decomp/perfect_dark](https://github.com/n64decomp/perfect_dark) and [https://github.com/fgsfdsfgs/perfect_dark](https://github.com/fgsfdsfgs/perfect_dark)

-Thanks to the teams for this amazing work.
+Thanks to the teams for this amazing work, and to fpasteau for the original armhf portmaster version.

 ## Installation